Saturday, July 24, 2021

-When Odin is preparing his children to be king, who doesn't want to be a childish warlord and who wants to be a ruler?
+When Odin is preparing his children to be king, who doesn't want to be a childish warlord, and who wants to be a ruler?
 Loki.
 You can see even young Loki knows better than Thor how to deal with people.
 You don't go around picking fights, even when you have an excuse.

 Who had flaws to be corrected?
 Thor who stands before the assembled court of Odin or Loki who is in Thor's shadow?
 Well, Loki.
 Thor doesn't realize that his large ham behavior is not valued by Odin.

 Loki evolves, Loki changes.
 Thor does not.
 Sure, Jane and Thor had a love story, which is as hamfisted as Thor is.
 There really seems to be no chemistry between the characters.
-He also takes a moment to assume a role of protector and guardian to the townspeople, but even that seems contrived.
+He also takes a moment to assume the role of protector and guardian to the townspeople, but even that seems contrived.